 - Setting the Generate Debugging Information = True property by right-clicking on the project in Visual Studio and selecting Properties → Configuration Properties → Build will ensure that the C# files are created for debug builds in BizTalk 2006.

-I hope that in the next versions of the product this feature will become more easy to accomplish, in other words, with special highlight inside Visual Studio.
+I hope that in the next versions of the product, this feature will become easier to accomplish, in other words, with a special highlight inside Visual Studio.

 I think with R2 and 2009, the odx.cs file is generated by default.